MarkCiora/MarkdownDirectionsAssignment/README.md

 # How to Juggle

+Juggling is a fun way to kill time, and it can even be a great party trick.
+It seems challenging at first glance, but once you start trying to learn, juggling becomes a breeze.
+Follow these easy steps to learn how to juggle in no time!

 ![top.png](top.png)

-Minecraft is a very popular video game.
-Often, Minecraft players seek to play with their friends on a server.
-There are several options for playing on other peoples' servers, but to achieve the most personalized experience a new Minecraft server must be created.

 ## Requirements